StillLearnSVN/MachineLearning07/README.md

-# IT Del Student Log In-Log Out Analysis with Machine Learning
+# Business Opportunity Prediction using IB(Izin Bermalam),IK(Izin Keluar), KM(Keluar Masuk) Base On Students Historical Data

 ## Project Overview
-This project aims to analyze and predict IT Del student log in-log out behavior using machine learning techniques.
-The goal is to leverage log data to perform classification and prediction tasks, focusing on the time gaps between log in and log out events.
-This project is a part of the Machine Learning course, and it provides hands-on experience with the end-to-end machine learning workflow: from data preprocessing to model implementation and evaluation.
+This project aims to identifying patterns in students' overnight stay permissions (IB) and exit permissions (IK) using clustering algorithms to support strategic decision-making, uncover business opportunities based on student needs, and ensure the effective processing of permission data to generate relevant insights.
+The project aims to cluster student permission patterns, utilize clustering algorithms to identify potential business opportunities, and develop a data-driven analytical model to improve campus services and facilities.

 ## Objectives
-- To implement machine learning methods to classify and predict patterns in student login behavior.
+- To implement clustering algorithms (K-Means and Affinity Propagation) to identify patterns in students' overnight stay (IB) and exit permissions (IK).
-- To explore and utilize various machine learning models for both classification and regression.
-- To fine-tune models and achieve optimized performance for predictive accuracy and classification reliability.
+- To analyze permission data to uncover insights that support strategic decision-making for campus services and operations.
+- To explore potential business opportunities based on patterns detected in students' permission behaviors.
+- To develop a data-driven model that improves campus facilities and services by understanding students' needs.
+- To validate and evaluate the clustering model using metrics such as Silhouette Score, Calinski-Harabasz Score, and Davies-Bouldin Index for optimal performance.